 The Theoretical Return to Player (RTP%) value is a theoretical calculation of the average / expected percentage return of the total money bet over a vast number of game plays (e.g., hundreds of millions of games).

 While you can win a big amount or lose your bet in any single game play, the average return of a specific game played over a long period of time will approach the Theoretical RTP value.

 This theoretical value is calculated either via analytical methods (which often is possible for non-strategy dependent games such as slots), or via computer simulations of those more complex or strategy dependent games (e.g., blackjack, poker etc.).

-For more information about the fairness of specific games, please visit the information section of the game.
+For more information about the RTP% and fairness of specific games, please visit the information section of each game.

 Frequently Asked Questions